Fiserv/firstvision-apac/docs/APIs/Account-Management/Update-Temporary-Credit-Limit.md

 # Update Temporary Credit Limit

-This API is used to update temporary credit limit and it's expiry date for a given account Id.
+This API is used to update temporary credit limit and its expiry date for a given account Id.

 ## Endpoint